MENU

 These CAEP accountability measures are outlined below:

-Measure 1: Completer Impact and Effectiveness (Initial Licensure Programs) can be found here.
+Measure 1: Completer Effectiveness and Impact on P-12 Learning and Development (Initial) can be found here.
 These data are provided by the TN State Board of Education on Carson-Newman University’s most recent Educator Preparation Report Card.

-Measure 2: Satisfaction of Employers and Stakeholder Involvement (Initial and Advanced Licensure Programs) can be found here.
+Measure 2: Satisfaction of Employers and Stakeholder Involvement (Initial and Advanced) can be found here.
 These data are a combination of data provided by C-N’s Department of Education and the most recent Educator Preparation Report Card.

-Measure 4: Ability to Completers to be Hired in Education Positions for Which They Have Been Prepared (Initial Licensure Programs) can be found here.
+Measure 4: The Ability of Completers to be Hired in Education Positions for Which They Have Been Hired (Initial and Advanced) can be found here.
 These data are provided by the TN State Board of Education on Carson-Newman University’s most recent Educator Preparation Report Card.